Comic-Con 2018: the biggest news, trailers and panels from SDCC

 The best stories and biggest releases from San Diego Comic-Con 2018 – all in one place

-Annual pop culture smorgasbord San Diego Comic-Con has finally kicked off its 2018 event, and you know what that means – all sorts of first-look trailers and images, intriguing panels and an absolute load of information about the biggest movies and TV shows in the world.
+Annual pop culture smorgasbord San Diego Comic-Con has concluded its 2018 event, and you know what that means – all sorts of first-look trailers and images, intriguing panels and an absolute load of information about the biggest movies and TV shows in the world have been revealed to the world.

-RadioTimes.com will be covering all the biggest stories from SDCC 2018, and we’ll update this article with all the latest news throughout the weekend.
+RadioTimes.com was covering all the biggest stories from SDCC 2018, and so (in reverse order) here’s what we learned about the future of TV, film and sci-fi.

 Check out the latest news below, as well as finding out when all the major events are set to take place.